.

 3. Whistleblowing by an employee or a competitor

-Unhappy employees or suppliers with whom a satisfactory resolution to a dispute has not been found may not hesitate to bring to the attention of the authorities situations they know to be dubious or illegal within a company.
+Disgruntled employees or suppliers with whom a dispute has not been satisfactorily resolved may not hesitate to bring to the attention of the authorities situations within a company that they know are dubious or illegal.

-In addition, an envious competitor may be tempted to use whistleblowing as a means of demonstrating his or her ability to cause a nuisance on non-commercial ground.
-Naturally, Chinese companies are used to managing and practicing this among themselves, on a large scale.
+In addition, a jealous competitor may be tempted to use whistleblowing as a means of demonstrating his or her ability to cause trouble for non-commercial reasons.
+Of course, Chinese companies are used to managing and practising this among themselves on a large scale.

 As part of our risk analysis, we would point out that denunciation is encouraged and paid for by the Chinese authorities.
-In recent years, we have observed many complaints and denunciations made by employees or competitors.
-Dedicated telephone complaint numbers and specific mobile applications have even seen the light of day.
+In recent years, we have seen many complaints and denunciations from employees or competitors.
+Dedicated telephone complaint numbers and special mobile applications have even seen the light of day.

-Whistleblowing situation: a foreign-owned company involved in import trading
+Whistleblowing situation: a foreign-owned company engaged in import trading

 One of its employees took legal action because of the discrepancy between the actual products and the technical specifications of the products presented in its brochure.
-The employee had been illegally used and commissioned by a competitor in the sector.
+The employee had been illegally used and hired by a competitor in the industry.

-The lawsuit is still pending at the time of writing.
+The case is still pending at the time of writing.

 |

-Case study: a foreign owned coffee bar in Shanghai
+Customer case study: a foreign-owned coffee bar in Shanghai

-Although the establishment had all the required qualifications & licenses, it was located near a residential area.
-With rising neighborhood discontent (noise), the authorities ordered the café to close or change address.
+Although the business had all the necessary qualifications and licences, it was located close to a residential area.
+As a result of increasing complaints from neighbours (noise), the authorities ordered the café to close or change address.

-This illustrates that, even if the establishment complies with laws and regulations, the authorities sometimes receive neighborhood complaints, which they deal with diligently.
-Depending on the situation, these complaints may or may not be well-founded.
-They frequently concern restaurants and bars.
-In the case of restaurants, for example, it's the smoke evacuation system that doesn't comply with regulations.
-For bars, the grounds for complaint are often noise pollution.
+This illustrates that even if the establishment complies with laws and regulations, the authorities sometimes receive complaints from the neighbourhood, which they deal with diligently.
+Depending on the situation, these complaints may or may not be justified.
+They often concern restaurants and bars.
+In the case of restaurants, for example, it's the smoke extraction system that doesn't comply with the regulations.
+In the case of bars, the complaints are often about noise.

 |

-5. To remember about managing business disputes in China
+5. Things to remember when dealing with business disputes in China

-Chinese regulations are supposed to apply uniformly to all companies registered in China.
-The reality is that controls, inspections and their conclusions do not always have the same consequences when the targets are foreign-owned companies, private Chinese companies or state-owned companies.
+Chinese regulations are intended to apply uniformly to all companies registered in China.
+However, in practice, inspections, audits, and their outcomes can have varying consequences depending on whether the target is a foreign-invested enterprise, a private Chinese company, or a state-owned enterprise.

 -